LINBIT VSAN User Guide

 It is built primarily with VMware ESXi as a target platform in mind, but it is fully independent of the hypervisor software, so it should also work on any other virtualization platform.

-Please note that not all best practices recommended by LINBIT’s tech guides are implemented yet.
-For example, it is not yet possible to configure multiple links to separate application and replication traffic. |
+| Not all best practices recommended in LINBIT how-to guides are implemented in LINBIT VSAN.
+For example, it is not yet possible to configure multiple network links for separating application and replication traffic. |

 2. Architecture